weidler/tyrex/README.md

 Class that takes a filepath and calculates the files normed text and vector.
 It then returns the most likely text type.

-See the comments in the files for more information regarding other methods of the Class.
+See the comments in the files for more information regarding other methods of the Class and detailed descriptions.